CodeEditApp/CodeEdit/README.md

 - [Backers](#backers)
 - [License](#license)

+## Why CodeEdit?

+We think that the looks and feel of TextEdit is really nice and to combine it with Xcode will be an awesome mix.
+It feels lightweight and powerful at the same time.

 ## Motivation

 Developers that use a Mac should be able to use an editor that feels at home on the Mac.
 Comparable editors are built on Electron.
 This is a huge limitation because it cannot utilize system resources to their fullest potential.